To use these resources you need to do 2 things:

 Connecting to the HPC

 1. Use ssh client (terminal) to connect to the HPC via hpcin server with your credencials.
-These credentials changed upon demand.
+These credentials will not change once you login.

 2. In the terminal type vncserver -list to find your X display session value.
 In the following example it is :37